-How to find influencers on Facebook: the complete guide
+How to find influencers on Facebook in 5 steps: the complete guide

 Of course, neither the size of the platform nor the surface-level marketing trends should affect your influencer marketing strategy: what should affect it is an understanding of your target audience and where they hang out.
 Facebook, being one of the largest platforms out there, is a great way to reach all kinds of people with the possible exception of Gen Z, since this is the market Facebook lost to the platforms mentioned above.
 Find out which platform will be the best fit for your business with the help of our guide.

 You can also use a social listening tool that covers major social media networks to see which platforms get the biggest number of post mentioning your brand and/or relevant keywords thus identifying where people who might be interested in your brand communicate.

 So, let's say you did some research, maybe even used Awario to see which platform hosts the biggest number of keywords relevant to your brand, and decided that Facebook is THE PLACE for your influencer marketing efforts.
 Or maybe you're an influencer marketing expert who wants to try their hand with a new platform.
 Either way, this article is for you: it will walk you through every step of finding the right Facebook influencers.

 The current leading platforms for influencer marketing are Instagram and YouTube, followed by TikTok, Twitch, Facebook, and the rest of them.
 However, Facebook shouldn't be at the bottom of your list when looking for influencers.
 Here's why:

 - The size of the audience.
 Facebook remains the most popular social media platform, especially in South Asia and South America.
 It's not focused on a specific demographic, so you have a high chance to find your target audience there.